kerrambit/PyMesh/README.md

 [![PyMesh.Visualizer video](docs/pumpkin-example-photo.png)](docs/pumpkin-example-video.mp4)

 ## Prerequisites
-Make sure you have Python3 installed.
+Make sure you have Python 3.10 or higher installed.
 You can check by running the following command in your terminal:

 **Unix**
 ```